Chillbruhhh/LLM-ify/README.md

 Enter a URL, choose a mode (full website or single page), and run.
 Settings are saved in `config.json` automatically.

+### Model Provider + Model Name

+Choose the provider in Settings, then set the model name for that provider:

+- OpenAI default: `gpt-4.1-nano`
+- OpenRouter default: `openai/gpt-4.1-nano`
+- Ollama: set your local model name (for example `llama3.1:8b`)

 ## Output Format

 ### llms.txt